 But remember this – when you apply for insurance as a smoker, the most important thing is to be honest.
 There’s a good chance that your insurer will find out the truth.
 And if they do, you could face some hefty consequences.

-Though no medical life insurance is an option, for most policies, your insurer will assess your health and review your medical history before approving you for coverage.
+Though no medical life insurance and funeral insurance are options, for most policies, your insurer will assess your health and review your medical history before approving you for coverage.
 They have a good chance of discovering that you smoke if you have to provide a urine sample, take a blood test, or share medical records.
 Seniors life insurance Canada may be ideal for elderly that smoke.
 We also recommend using the life insurance calculator Canada to find rates that help you afford life insurance regardless of your habits.